jlangch/venice/doc/readme/fam.md

 ### Boxes

 Boxes are containers for values.
 Lists, vectors, and other data structures are kinds of "boxes" that contain other values.
-Haskell provides two simple boxes
+Haskell provides two simple boxes:

 - Just - contains just some value
 - Nothing - representing that no value is available